-As a generally advice, the glacier has the best conditions pre August, but there is big annual variations.
+As general advice, the glacier has the best conditions pre-August, but there are big annual variations.

-From Gjertvasskaret, base of the climb at the north side.
+From Gjertvasskaret, you're at the base of the climb on the north side.

-One pitch, then easy scrambling at some slabs to the summit.
+There's one pitch, then easy scrambling up some slabs to the summit.
 From Gjertvasstind, abseil down to Gjertvasskaret.

-Easy traverse over Styggedalstindane to the west summit.
+An easy traverse over Styggedalstindane leads to the west summit.

-Easy westwards over the ridge until it steepens.
+Head westwards easily over the ridge until it steepens.

 Alternatively you can do a bivouac at Styggedalsryggen.